marinuslouw/exegetic-new-site/content/internal/policy-coding-standards.md

 ### Method chaining

-- Method chaining is simply being able to add a second function to whatever the first function returns.
+- Method chaining is simply being able to add a second method to whatever the first method returns.
 - Use method chaining to make work readable and avoid having to name intermediate steps.

 ```